vectorgrp/ci-siltest-demo/README.md

 ## Repository Layout

 - [environment-make folder](/environment-make/) contains all files to run environment-make.
-Most importantly the `LightControl.venvironment.yaml` file, which describes the CANoe4SW SE setup.
+Most importantly the `LightControl.venvironment.yaml` file, which describes the CANoe4SW Server Edition setup.
 - [doc folder](/doc/) contains documentation and additional infos.
 - [ECU folder](/ECU/) contains the source code for the virtual ECU, which gets tested in this demo pipeline.
 - [test folder](/test) contains the Capl Test cases along with their yaml format test that defines them